Array Sizing Worksheet

 Total peak watts of all the PV modules

-Multiply line 1 by line 2 to get total watt hours per day
+________Multiply line 1 by line 2 to get total watt hours per day generated by modules

 using a grid tie system without batteries (to compensate for losses)